 You might have heard of VPNs before, but what are they and why do people use them?
 VPN stands for a Virtual Private Network and by using this cybersecurity software, you can give yourself more privacy and security online.

-It’s also important to keep in mind that VPNs keep your online surfing secure over any and all networks and give you the freedom to do as you please without leaving a trace.
-It’s pretty much a safety blanket for your online browsing, providing you with a secure internet connection.
+A VPN encrypts your internet data and hides your online browsing over any and all networks, giving you the freedom to do as you please on the net without leaving a trace.
+VPN software is pretty much a safety blanket for your online browsing, providing you with a secure internet connection.